carnivuth/2nd_brain/pages/datamining/association_rules/RULES_GENERATION.md

 this characteristic can be used to prune the generation tree when there is a rule with a $conf \lt threshold$

-## INTERESTING RULE GENERATION METRICS
+## Interesting rule generation metrics

 Confidence metrics can be insufficient in the rule generation process, other interesting metrics are also used